maxpres/todo-list/README.md

-# Todo list Project
+# To-do list Project

-This application is a todo list that saves your entered data.
-Completed tasks can be marked as this.
-A filter can be used to display tasks that are still to be done or are already completed.
+This to-do list is designed to make you life easier.
+By ticking boxes and using filters this tool is made to maintain an overview on you everyday tasks in clean and simple way.